gospodinp/torei-rpg/rules.md

 20
 ~    *Death!*  Describe how you exit the game.

+> *Death!* doesn't need to be literal death.
+Anything that takes your
+> character out of the story permanently will do.

 ## Short-Term Harm

-Short-Term harm reduces the die size of one of your [Stats] for at least the next [Conflict], or until you've succeeded at some attempt to clear it.
+Short-Term Harm reduces the die size of one of your [Stats] for at least the next [Conflict], or until you've succeeded at some attempt to clear it.
+Choose the one that is most likely to have resulted from the blows you took:

 ###### Dazed {.harm .bg-danger .content-box}